You can fill out an adoption application online on our official website.

 -Dog doors that allow unsupervised access to the outside when you are not home are not considered safe and are not approved (see paragraph above).

--The fenced area is meant to be a safe outdoor exercise area for the dog, NOT a place for the dog to live.
+-The fenced area is meant to be a safe outdoor exercise area for the dog, NOT a place for the dog to live and spend time alone.
 German Shepherds crave bonding and being in close proximity to their humans.
-They are social dogs who love to be involved in all aspects of family life and who need to be with you to be happy
+They are social dogs who love to be involved in all aspects of family life and who need to be with you to be happy.

 -All HUGS dogs MUST be INSIDE, family pets in their adoptive home.
 HUGS dogs may NOT be outdoor, free-roaming, backyard, porch, outdoor kennel, dog house or garage dogs.
 NO EXCEPTIONS, PLEASE.